xsdk-project/HandsOnLessons/lessons/lesson_template/lesson.md

 > **Question #1?** (triple-click box below to reveal answer)

+**Note:** These Questions and _Answer Boxes_ are somewhat cheesey for time being.
+We can expand our use of Jekyll and improve look and feel after ATPESC.
+In meantime, in order for these _Answer Boxes_ to behave as desired (e.g. hidden text which gets revealed by user triple-clicking in box), they have to be all on a single line with no line breaks and have to be white text on white backgroud.
+Yeah, its cheesey but will work for now.

 |<font color="white">Answer to Question #1</font>|

 > **Question #2?** (triple-click box below to reveal answer)